emz1003/shell-emz1003/README.md

 1) Our shell reads in one line at a time like it should.
 It will keep prompting the user for a command until "exit" is inputted or other shortcuts such as CTRL-C are used.
 Both cd and exit can be used in our shell.
 Our shell can also read and separate multiple commands on one line with ;.
+We are assuming that every command line is being parsed with a delimiter of one character long.

 2) A description of what features you attempted to implement but were unsuccessful